Orange and Alexandria Railroad: Modern times

-Most of the O&A is now the Washington District line of the Norfolk Southern Railway.
+Most of the O&A right-of-way is now the Washington District line of the Norfolk Southern Railway.
 The main exceptions are a short segment between Orange and Gordonsville, which is part of the similarly named Washington Subdivision of the Buckingham Branch Railroad; and the easternmost portion that traveled through Old Town Alexandria to its waterfront, which no longer exists aside from the Hoofs Run Bridge and the Wilkes Street Tunnel.

-In addition to freight, the former O&A tracks are also used by Amtrak and Virginia Railway Express (VRE) operates commuter railroad service along a portion of the historic line.
+Parts of the former O&A right-of-way are also used by Amtrak and Virginia Railway Express (VRE).